NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/fssh.md

 At each timestep, a random number between 0 and 1 is generated which is compared to the probabilities.
 If the probability is higher than the random number, then a hop is attempted.

-Additionally in the fewest-switches scheme, the energy is that the Hamiltonian above is conserved for each trajectory by rescaling the momenta whenever a hop is performed.
+Additionally in the fewest-switches scheme, the energy is conserved for each trajectory by rescaling the momenta whenever a hop is performed.
 As such, when a hop is attempted, it will only be successful when there is sufficient kinetic energy for the energy to be conserved after the hop.